Exact orbifold fillings of contact manifolds: Exact orbifolds

 \section{Exact orbifolds}

-In this section, we review briefly the basics of orbifolds including the algebraic/differential topology of orbifolds as well as the Chen-Ruan cohomology \cite{CheRua04}.
+In this section, we review briefly the basics of orbifold theory, including their algebraic/differential topology as well as their Chen-Ruan cohomology \cite{CheRua04}.
 Then we introduce the main geometric object of this paper, namely exact orbifold fillings of contact manifolds, and study their basic properties.